Undergraduate

 Trips include regional visits to the likes of Bristol, Coventry and the Yorshire Sculpture Park as well as international trips with students recently going to Paris and the Venice Biennale.

-At HCA you will have excellent access to tutorial support from experienced practicing artists and curators as well as expert technical assistance.
+At HCA you will have excellent access to tutorial support from experienced practising artists and curators as well as expert technical assistance.
 Visiting professional artists will further enrich your learning experience.

 Tutorials, seminars and group critiques will help you develop your reflective and analytical abilities and visiting lecturers will bring a wide range of experiences and perspectives to help you to expand your understanding of fine art practice and to contextualise your own work.